 - Extremly high contrast, intense colours and maximised sharpness

 - No hot spots

 - Saves time - 1 coating is enough in most cases (on bright and just lightly water-absorbing ground)

 - 1 liter is enough for up to 7m² (on smooth surface, prepared for moderate or light absorbtion of liquids)

 - Available in grey shades.
-If a too bright projector is used for a too small screen, the black/white-balance can be improve the reproduction using a grey screen.
-In this case all colors get impressively more brilliant.
+In darkened rooms or if a bright projector is used for a small screen, the black/white-balance can improve the contrast using a grey screen.
+In this case, all colors get impressively more brilliant.

 - Suitable for 3D. (with shutter glasses)